 Australian Drama and Theatre and Studies in Drama and Theatre involves the theoretical study through practical exploration of themes, issues, styles and movements of traditions of theatre, exploring relevant acting techniques, performance styles and spaces.

 The Group Performance of between three and six students involves creating a piece of original theatre (8 to 12 minutes duration).
 HSC Drama is one of the only courses where students are marked in a group.
-Students should take this into consideration when choosing this subject.
-It provides opportunity for each student to demonstrate his or her performance skills.
-For the Individual Project, students demonstrate their expertise in a particular area.
-They choose one project from Critical Analysis or Design or Performance or Script-writing or Video Drama.

 Drama is: